m-j-andr/PIC-1-Demo/docs/0-docs.md

   3
   ```

-- Using the variable `i` to index a list,
+- The following code uses the looping variable `i`
-  we can loop through part of a *list*.
+  to index a *list* and loop through part of the *list*.
   ```python
   L = [1, 22, 3, 44, 5, 66, 7, 88]